-Source: PANAMIN, Protecting Man's Right to Choice.
-(Manila: PANAMIN, 1973), p.
+Source: PANAMIN, Protecting Man's Right to Choice, (Manile: PANAMIN, 1973), p.
 15.

-collectively referred to as "Igorot" by the lowlandere (although Beyer has used this term to refer specifically to the Kankanay and the Ibaloi groups).
-In addition, Jocano lists the Kankanav and the Ibaloi as being in the same area.
-All of these groups are flanked by the Gaddang on the east, the liongot to the southeast, and the Tinggian on the west.
-In Mindoro, there is another group collectively called "Mangyan", but whose members distinguish themselves as belonging to different groups, e.g., Hanunco, Buhid, Draya, etc. Inhabiting the interior hills of Panay, Negros, and Palawan, are the Tagbanwa, the Batak, the Ke-ney, the Sulod, and the Bukidnon.
-In Mindanao, scattered in various areas, are some eleven large groups and a number of small ones.
-These include the Subanon, who are found mostly in Zamboanga, the Tiruray of Cotabato, the Bilaan, Tagakaolo, Bagobo, and Mandaya of Davao, and the Manobo of Agusan and Cotabato,13
+collectively referred to as "Igorot" by the lowlander^e (although Beyer has used this term to refer specifically to the Kankanay and the Ibaloi groups).10 in addition, Jocano lists the Kankanay and the Ibaioi as being in the same area.11 All of these groups are flanked by the Gaddang on the east, the liongot to the southeast, and the Tinggian on the west.
+In Mindoro, there is another group collectively called "Mangyan", but whose members distinguish themselves as belonging to different groups, e.g., Hanunco, Buhid, Draya, etc. Inhabiting the interior hills of Panay, Negros, and Palawan, are the Tagbanwa, the Batak, the Ke-ney, the Sulod, and the Bukidnon.12 in Mindanao, scattered in various areas, are some eleven large groups and a number of small ones.
+These include the Subanon, who are found mostly in Zamboanga, the Tiruray of Cotabato. the Bliaan, Tagakaolo, Bagobo, and Mandaya of Davao, and the Manobo of Agusan and Cotabato,13